 4. Perform at least six pull-ups, no time limit

 5. Run 1.5 miles wearing boots and pants in 11:30

 *As a reminder, there are no maximums on these physical tests.
-Prospective trainee should provide the best scores possible, i.e., give his best effort.
+Prospective trainees should provide the best scores possible, i.e., give their best effort.

 Related Navy Special Operations articles:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.